Reviews You Can Rely On

 How We Tested

-GearLab's test teams have purchased over 100 rain jackets over the last 14 years, covering women's and men's products.
+GearLab's test teams have purchased over 100 men's and women's rain jackets over the last 15 years.
 Our expert testers use them extensively in the field and in-home “lab” settings, testing each jacket in various activities and climates for hundreds of hours.

 We are constantly on the lookout for new and compelling rain jackets to test.
-All products in our review have been purchased from retailers just like you might do, all to ensure an unbiased testing process from start to finish with final results you can trust.
+All products in our review have been purchased from retailers just like you might do, all to ensure an unbiased testing process from start to finish, with final results you can trust.
 Our recent update includes the best jackets you can buy today, which we subjected to more than 350 field hours of hiking, biking, camping, mountaineering, and more to assess breathability, mobility, water resistance, etc. Testers kept detailed notes and observations about performance across metrics and chose award winners after much consideration and hours of use.
-We tested women's jackets and men's ranging from ultra-lightweight to three-layered jackets for colder climates.
+We tested women's jackets and men's jackets ranging from ultralight to 3L for colder climates.

 Rain jackets were tested across 5 performance metrics: